Curriculum Vitae Tips

 - job title and specialty/subspecialty

-- employing hospital name
+- employer's name

 After providing details of your current role you should provide details of previous posts you have held, working back chronologically through your career.

 As before, you should include the dates you were employed, grade and specialty/subspecialty.
-You may wish to place more emphasis on previous roles directly related to the role to you are applying to by highlighting relevant clinical experience and skills obtained in such roles.
+You may wish to place more emphasis on previous roles directly related to the role to you are applying to by highlighting relevant experience and skills obtained in such roles.

 Awards and prizes